 Polycystic Ovary Syndrome

-Polycystic ovary syndrome is commonly known as PCOS.
-It is a generally endocrine disorder in women of reproductive age.
-In PCOS, ovaries start producing androgen (a type of hormone) in large amounts, which delays or stops ovulation and leads to irregular periods, excess hair growth in unwanted areas, pelvic pain, heavy bleeding, and face difficulty in getting pregnant.
+Polycystic ovary syndrome (PCOS) is an endocrine disorder affecting women of reproductive age.
+In PCOS, ovaries start producing androgen (a type of hormone) in large amounts, which delays or stops ovulation, leading to irregular periods, excess hair growth, pelvic pain, heavy bleeding, and difficulty conceiving.
 Generally, in this syndrome, the formation of cysts takes place, and because of this, the size of the ovary changes.
 Sometimes, in adverse conditions, the increased size of cysts creates pressure on the surrounding organs.

 Endometriosis